Finger Detection

 , and time

-, crucial for handling finger movement data.
-Below is the basic import structure for your Python scripts:
+, crucial for handling finger movement data in this project.
+Below is the modules for this Python scripts:

 By following these steps, you'll be well-equipped to manage your project's hardware and software integration effectively.

-Artificial Intelligence Learning (AI) + Machine Learning Kit
+The Artificial Intelligence Learning (AI) + Hardware Learning Kit

 Instruction and resources